eric6923/Poultry-Shop/README.md

 I havent added Node Modules in this repository cause it is a big file.

-Make sure while testing the code, create react app and use the code in App.js, app.py, App.css and index.js
+Make sure while testing the code, create react app and use the code in App.jsx, app.py, App.css and index.js